Expressive Arts Therapy: Music & Arts Therapy

 Expressive arts therapy can help uncover mental health challenges

 If you’re experiencing symptoms of a mental health condition and aren’t sure which type of therapy might be right for you, it can be helpful to meet with a mental health professional for a therapy consultation.
 You could also try a broad, widely applicable type of therapy like cognitive behavioral therapy (CBT)or mindfulness-based approaches first, which has been shown to be effective for a variety of mental health challenges.
 While expressive arts therapy is typically done in person, CBT can be done in person or online.
-Research suggests that both formats can offer similar benefits to people in a variety of situations, so the virtual option can be helpful to those who can’t locate a therapist in their area, don’t have reliable transportation, or simply prefer to receive treatment from the comfort of their home.
+Research suggests that both formats can offer similar benefits to people in a variety of situations, so the virtual therapy can be helpful to those who can’t locate a therapist in their area, don’t have reliable transportation, or simply prefer to receive treatment from the comfort of their home.
 Alternative and complementary medicine can be used alongside traditional types of therapy, so you do not need to choose one or the other.

 Takeaway